Vianne: History

 During the Hundred Years' War, the French retook Vianne from the English in 1337.
 It was then retaken in 1340 by the English who again surrendered it to the French in 1342.
 Again retaken by the English it changed hands several times over the next hundred years before it was finally relinquished to the French crown in 1442.

 Today Vianne is well known for the glassmaking industry which developed over many years.
 A large factory was built outside the walls at the south-western end in the 1920s and this has gone through many changes.
 The old railway station is the workshop for a glass blowing craftsman and other craftspeople work in the village, e.g. a leather worker, a furniture restorer and a potter.
 The railway line now only handles freight traffic between Port-Sainte-Marie and Nérac.
 The River Baïse is well used by passenger boats, both private or from the bases at Le-Mas-d'Agenais, Buzet-sur-Baïse and Condom.
 The Albret valley, a tourist area with Nérac as its capital, is crossed by the Tenarèze - an ancient Roman road - and boasts a fortified mill, castles dating from the 13th, 14th and 17th centuries, other bastides and Romanesque churches scattered over hilly countryside partly covered by the Buzet vineyards.
 Vianne has fine restaurants and small shops and is a popular tourist stopover particularly in the summer with its evening market.

+Vianne is referenced in the novel Vianne, by British author Joanne Harris, and is the name of her protagonist, Vianne Rocher, who also features in her 1999 novel, Chocolat.